 When approximately half of the stipulated time has passed, every doctoral student's research project should be reviewed.
 See your general study plan syllabus for the course requirements before the half-time review.
 The student should write a literature review of the research field, normally about eight pages excluding references, and a short (about two pages) summary of the project.
 In addition, the student should present the achieved results and a plan for the future in the form of a seminar.

 The half-time seminar should be planned well in advance.
 Contact the administrator of doctoral studies to decide on time and place.

 The review committee shall consist of three persons, two could be from MBB but detached from the project and one should be from another department or university.

-The application for half-time review, LADOK excerpt, suggested review committee, a literature review of the research field (normally about eight pages excluding references) and the summary as well as publications, manuscripts and copies of ethical permits should be sent to and approved by the director of doctoral studies.
+The application for half-time review, LADOK excerpt, suggested review committee, the literature review of the research field and the summary as well as publications, manuscripts and copies of ethical permits should be sent to and approved by the director of doctoral studies.

 The PhD-student should then distribute this material and a copy of the study plan to the members of the review committee and advertise the seminar on the department e-mail list, which should give a link to the summary.

 After the seminar, the review committee should give their recommendations and suggestions, preferably written down for follow-up by the student and supervisor.
 The official form Half time review should also be filled in after the seminar and then handed to the administrator of doctoral studies for registration in LADOK.